Publish with Us

 Volume 1

 The application of natural products has drawn increasing attention in recent times.
 Artesunate (ART) and Dihydroartemisinin (DHA), being natural products with anti-inflammatory and cartilage protective capabilities, have shown potential in osteoarthritis (OA) treatment.
-OA is a highly prevalent degenerative joint disease globally, leading to a diminished quality of life and being a cause of disability.
+OA is a highly prevalent degenerative joint disease globally, leading to a diminished quality of life and is a major cause of disability.
 Matrix metalloproteinase 3 (MMP-3) and MMP-13 play crucial roles in OA progression.
-Although ART and..
+Although ART..

 Volume 2